-My group's work has included hardware for the Endcap Muon Trigger, in particular a prototype circuit board called the Sector Receiver (part of a successful trigger system test for which there is a published technical paper) and trigger software development.
+My group's work has included hardware for the Endcap Muon Trigger, in particular a prototype circuit board called the Sector Receiver, part of a successful trigger system test for which there is a published technical paper) and trigger software development.
 Subsequently, postdoc Slava Valuev, grad student Jason Mumford, and I contributed to studies of the discovery potential of CMS, starting with Z-prime bosons.
-Here's a 1.6 Mbyte pdf file of a talk Slava gave in 2002 giving a status report on this work.
-A pdf file of Slava's writeup of some of our work for a conference in Vienna in 2004 is on the CERN server.
+Here's a talk of that Slava gave in 2002 giving a status report on this work, and some links to subsequent notes within CMS.
 This work led to our contributions to the Physics Technical Design Report of CMS.
-This early work led to the search with real data with Slava, grad student Jordan Tucker, and many CMS collaborators in 2010-2012.
-In parallel, with postdoc Pieter Everaerts (working in collaboration with CMS members), we have been searching for production of supersymmetric particles through the electroweak interaction.
-I was also heavily involved in the internal CMS review of the combined CMS results on the discovery of the Higgs boson and measurements of its properties.
+This early work led to the search with real data with Slava, grad student Jordan Tucker, and CMS collaborators in 2010, with the first of many CMS searches for Z-prime bosons in the dilepton channel published here in early 2011.
+The latest such search was recently submitted for publicaton.
+In parallel, with postdoc Pieter Everaerts (working in collaboration with CMS members), we searched for production of supersymmetric particles through the electroweak interaction, resulting in this paper.
+I was also heavily involved in the internal CMS review of the combined CMS results on the discovery of the Higgs boson and measurements of its properties, and of two subsequent combination papers with ATLAS.
 The Higgs boson discovery papers were published in Physics Letters.

 From spring 2004 until the end of 2006, I served as the Deputy Research Program Manager of the for the U.S. CMS Research Program.
-The U.S. subset of CMS consists of physicists and engineers at 48 universities and two national labs (Fermilab as host lab and Lawrence Livermore); see some web pages here.
+The U.S. subset of CMS consisted at that time of physicists and engineers at 48 universities and two national labs (Fermilab as host lab and Lawrence Livermore); see some web pages here.
 From January 2007 until the end of 2009, I served a three-year term as deputy to Jim Virdee, the Spokesperson (scientific and managerial leader) of CMS.

 Prior to CMS, the main research effort of my group was on the NOMAD neutrino oscillation experiment at CERN.
 In early 2003 Slava, with a little editorial help from me, finished the last two papers from this program, one on the NOMAD neutrino beam and one on a final neutrino oscillation search.
 The complete list of NOMAD publications co-authored by me is in the inSPIRE database.